310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kaoru %}
 Um, no, no!
-What are you doing, Kanata-kun?!
-You're inside the water tank, you know?!
+What are you doing, Kanata-kun!?
+You're inside the water tank, you know!?

-I second-guessed myself about this before, but were you actually a sea creature and not a human all along?!
+I second-guessed myself about this before, but were you actually a sea creature and not a human all along!?
 {% endbubble %}

 {% bubble Kanata %}